phaqueue/nfview2/README.md

 ## Installation

-Run the nfview2.exe file at the root directory and the software will be installed in your C:\Program Files.
+For Windows: Run the nfview2.exe file at the root directory and the software will be installed in your C:\Program Files.
-(Note: I used jpackage, but the generated software does not work properly, so I did not upload this installer for now.
+(Note: I used jpackage, but the generated software does not work properly, so I did not upload this installer for now)

-Also, I'll upload installers for other OS in the future after this issue is figured out)
+For other OS: it is not supported at the moment.
+I'll add the installers once the issue above is solved.

 ## Usage